What will I study?

 Assessment takes the form of exams and coursework.
 Your Year 1 assessment does not count towards your final degree classification.

-Recurrent exams are a good way to track your progress in your first year, add up towards accounting exemptions, and give you multiple chances to prove your understanding of the content.
+Recurrent exams are a good way to track your progress in your first year, and give you multiple chances to prove your understanding of the content.

 Available study modes